 Preventing an injury or death of an employee or innocent bystander by avoiding shoplifter confrontation is an invaluable benefit to any organization.
 It is not just the cost of paying such claims, but the pain and anguish suffered by victims and their families can sometimes be unbearable.
 Damage to a company’s brand and reputation are also things that need to be considered after such violence erupts.

 There are other types of claims the Purchek™ system helps to alleviate.
 For example, within the last several years some retailers have been accused of profiling.
 Profiling is a term used to describe how retail employees decide which customers to observe to ensure they are not shoplifting.
-The Purchek™ system is behavior-based, thus any associated events, alarms, stops, and store-level response are based on behavior.
+The Purchek™ system is behavior-based, thus any associated events, alarms, stops, and the store-level response is based on behavior.

-By tying in claim avoidance, the loss prevention executive did more than just incorporate a one-time savings.
+By tying in claim avoidance, the loss prevention executive did more than just incorporate one-time savings.
 Claim avoidance is perpetual.
 Keeping employees and customers from injury saves the company year after year in direct costs, but more importantly, keeps employees healthy and productive while keeping customers as loyal shoppers.